LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 ![hoffman_encoding_1.png](/assets/post3/hoffman_encoding_1.png)

 Notice how it is completely unordered.
-Unlike Shannon Fano encoding, the hoffman encoding can still function regardless of the order.
+Unlike Shannon Fano encoding, the huffman encoding can still function regardless of the order.
 Now, lets take the two lowest probabilities and make a reference to its total: